arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	_Visual Studio 2013 Update 2 providing IntelliSense for the ARM template_

 	> **Note:** ARM provides a gallery of already created templates.
-These templates are useful for the most common resource groups scenarios, such as _Websites with SQL_.
-To get the list of available templates in the gallery use the following Azure PowerShell command while you are in _AzureResourceManager_ Azure mode.
+These templates are useful for the most common resource group scenarios, such as _Websites with SQL_.
+To get the list of available templates in the gallery, use the following Azure PowerShell command while you are in _AzureResourceManager_ Azure mode.

 	````PowerShell
 	Get-AzureResourceGroupGalleryTemplate
 	````
-	> Using the **-Identity** switch you can review a gallery template and its properties, including icons and screenshots.
+	> Using the **-Identity** switch, you can review a gallery template and its properties, including icons and screenshots.
 	> To save a template from the gallery, you can use the **Save-AzureResourceGroupGalleryTemplate** command, specifying the template name and the path where the file will be saved.

 	````PowerShell